Tablets, Capsules, Liquids: Polypharmacy and the Elderly

 Falls

 After aging, polypharmacy may be the most common risk factor for falls in older adults.
-An analysis of over 800 ED patients aged greater than 65-years-old found drugs given for GERD and peptic ulcer disease, analgesics, anti-Parkinson drugs, nasal drugs, medicated eye drops, antipsychotics, and antidepressants were significantly associated with EMS calls for recurrent falling.11 In another study of elderly adults, the risk of experiencing a fall was increased by 7% for each additional medication prescribed to the patient.12
+An analysis of over 800 ED patients aged greater than 65 years old found drugs given for GERD and peptic ulcer disease, analgesics, anti-Parkinson drugs, nasal drugs, medicated eye drops, antipsychotics, and antidepressants were significantly associated with EMS calls for recurrent falls.

 There are specific drug interactions that may lead to falls that deserve special attention.
-Antidiabetic agents (sulfonylurea) when taken with beta-blockers or antibiotics may cause an acute hypoglycemic event and possible fall.
-Any patient on antihypertensive therapy (especially calcium channel blockers) is at risk for orthostatic hypotension, which may lead to a fall.
-The risk is increased if the patient is taking erythromycin or clarithromycin.15 Opioids such as codeine or tramadol, when taken with serotonin selective reuptake inhibitors (Celexa, Lexapro, Prozac, Paxil, Zoloft) can also increase the likelihood of a fall.
+Antidiabetic agents (sulfonylurea) when taken with beta-blockers or antibiotics may cause acute hypoglycemia and possible falls.
+Patients on antihypertensive therapy (especially calcium channel blockers) are at risk for orthostatic hypotension, leading to falls, especially if combined with erythromycin or clarithromycin.

 Nutrition

-Polypharmacy has been reported to affect a patient’s nutritional status.
-A survey of community-dwelling elderly adults found that polypharmacy was associated with a reduced intake of fiber, fat-soluble and B vitamins and minerals, as well as an increased intake of cholesterol, glucose, and sodium.13 The diseases and conditions most frequently implicated in the development of malnutrition include the following patients:14
+Polypharmacy has been reported to affect a patient's nutritional status.
+A survey of community-dwelling elderly adults found that polypharmacy was associated with a reduced intake of fiber, fat-soluble and B vitamins and minerals, as well as an increased intake of cholesterol, glucose, and sodium.

-• higher age groups, particularly 80-years-old, and older
+• higher age groups, particularly 80 years and older

 • chronic respiratory diseases